 Sustainability in School Operations

-Achieve greater energy efficiencies
+greater energy efficiencies

 We continue to upgrade campus facilities with more efficient windows and lighting, motion sensors, and low-flow bathroom units.
 All new construction projects are designed and built in accordance with LEED standards.
 Read more about LEED (Leadership in Energy & Environmental Design) standards on the U.S. Green Building Council website.

 There are now recycling containers in every dorm room and class room as well as attached to all outside garbage receptacles.
 In addition to the usual recycled items (cans, bottles, paper, magazines, and cardboard), Choate keeps other items out of the landfills such as clothing, furniture, mattresses, electronics, and printer cartridges through donation or other recycling programs.
+Use of new MAX-R waste & recycling bins to forward sustainability efforts on campus.

-Elimination of trays in the Dining Hall
+Going Trayless in the Dining Hall

 - saves around 1/3 of a gallon of water per tray